-- FRS 9, Financial Instruments (2009)

-- FRS 9, Financial Instruments (2010)

-- Amendments to FRS 7, Financial Instruments: Disclosures Mandatory Effective Date of FRS 9 and Transition Disclosures
+- FRS 9, Financial Instruments (2009) - FRS 9, Financial Instruments (2010) - FRS 9, Financial Instruments Hedge Accounting and Amendments to FRS 9, FRS 7 and FRS 139 - Amendments to FRS 7, Financial Instruments: Disclosures Mandatory Effective Date of FRS 9 and Transition Disclosures

-The Group and the Company plans to apply those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 July 2012 and 1 January 2013, except for FRS 11, FRS 12, FRS 128, IC Interpretation 20, Amendments to FRS 1, Amendments to FRS 11 and Amendments to FRS 12 which are not applicable to the Group and the Company from the annual period beginning on 1 April 2013.
+The Group and the Company plans to apply the abovementioned accounting standards, amendments and interpretations:

+- from the annual period beginning on 1 April 2014 for those accounting standards, amendments or interpretations that are effective for annual periods beginning on or after 1 April 2014, except for IC Interpretation 21 which is not applicable to the Group and the Company. - from the annual period beginning on 1 April 2015 for those accounting standards, amendments or interpretations that are effective for annual periods beginning on or after 1 July 2014, except for Amendments to FRS 2 and Amendments to FRS 119 which are not applicable to the Group and the Company.

-The initial application of the other standards, amendments and interpretations are not expected to have any material financial impacts on the financial statements of the Group and of the Company.
+The initial application of the accounting standards, amendments or interpretations are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and the Company except as mentioned below: